dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Storage Services/Block Blob Access Tiers.md

 Lowest storage cost but highest access cost
 Used for storing backups and audit/ compliance related data

-It can take several hours to retrieve the data.
 This is because the data is stored offline and needs to be rehydrated to be used
 The data from archive can also be accessed by copying it into another access tier

+**Dehydration Priority**
+Standard Priority: Can take anywhere from few minutes to a few hours
+High Priority: Need to pay extra but most objects should be rehydrated in a hour

 ---

-## Performance Tiers

-### Standard Performance

-The cost effective storage solution and used for general access
-Uses HDD for storing the data

-### Premium Performance

-Useful for high throughput applications and where small transactions are performed very frequently (Low latency)
-Useful for interactive workloads, analytics, AL/ML and data transformation
-ADLS Gen 2 does not support this tier as of April 2021